sidneypaucar/the-matrix/README.md

 ## MVP/POST MVP
 ### MVP
--Get and post reviews from airTable.
+- Get and post reviews from airTable.
--Use forms to create reviews and update Airtable.
+- Use forms to create reviews and update Airtable.
--Delete posts from the feed and airtable.
+- Delete posts from the feed and airtable.

 ### POST MVP
--Create a second button that will also get and post user comments.
+- Create a red button that will provide user with a second option.
+- Animate texts to look more futuristic.

 ## PROJECT SCHEDULE
 | Day      | Deliverable                                | Status   |